SAM Notarized letter requirement – Q&A from GSA

 GSA recommends the following to entities submitting notarized letters:

-1. Use one of the templates provided in the FAQs.
+1. Use one of the templates provided in this FAQ.
 Review the applicable instructions for domestic entities or international entities to ensure you select the appropriate template.

 - Failure to include a statement clarifying your account administration preference.
 The template directs you to select one of two choices for who can administer your account, either self administration confirmation or third party agent designation.
 Your letter must indicate one or the other.